ThiagoMarianoMelo/ThiagoMarianoMelo/README.md

 :house_with_garden: I’m from Belo Horizonte/Brazil.

-:computer: Currently Working as mainframe analyst.
+:computer: Currently Working as sistem analyst.